-Some 3D designers are choosing to share their 3D models for free but in return ask for financial support on collaborative platforms such as Patreon.
-For example the designer Agustin Flowalistik is giving away his 3D designs for free on Cults., Thingiverse, YouMagine and MyMiniFactory but is seeking support of the 3D printing community on Patreon.
+Some 3D designers choose to share their 3D models for free, but in return ask for financial support on collaborative platforms such as Patreon.

 The best websites and marketplaces to sell 3D models

-- Commission rate: 20% of the selling price without taxes
+- Commission rate: 20% of the selling price (excluding VAT)

 - Commission rate: 30% of the selling price (including VAT)

-- Commission rate: The standard commission fee rate is 8.5% of the sale price including VAT but minimum USD 0.45/ EUR 0.45.
-However, this commission may be lower for nonprofit organizations such as museums, educational organizations, foundations, private collector, etc. The commission may be higher if Threeding helps you to prepare your models in a 3D printing friendly format.
+- Commission rate: the standard commission fee rate is 8.5% of the sale price including VAT, but minimum USD 0.45/ EUR 0.45.
+However, this commission may be lower for non-profit organizations such as museums, schools, foundations, private collectors, etc. The commission may be higher if Threeding helps prepare the models in a 3D-printing-friendly format.

-What are the most used files format for 3D printing?
+What are the most common file formats for 3D printing?

-OBJ is an open file format used by Wavefront’s Advanced Visualizer for polygonal objects or free forms ones.
-Many designs softwares can export to OBJ and this format is often used in 3D printing.
+OBJ is an open file format that Wavefront’s Advanced Visualizer uses for polygonal or free-form objects.
+Many design software can export to OBJ and this format is also common in 3D printing.

 How to download an STL file?